wisdark/DInjector/README.md

 * Encrypted payloads which can be invoked from a URL or passed in base64 as an argument
 * Built-in AMSI bypass
 * [PPID Spoofing](https://www.ired.team/offensive-security/defense-evasion/parent-process-id-ppid-spoofing) and [block non-Microsoft DLLs](https://www.ired.team/offensive-security/defense-evasion/preventing-3rd-party-dlls-from-injecting-into-your-processes) (stolen from [TikiTorch](https://github.com/rasta-mouse/TikiTorch), write-up is [here](https://offensivedefence.co.uk/posts/ppidspoof-blockdlls-dinvoke/))
-* Sandbox detection & evasion
+* Simple sandbox detection & evasion

 :information_source: Based on my testings the DInvoke NuGet [package](https://www.nuget.org/packages/DInvoke/) itself is being flagged by many commercial AV/EDR solutions when incuded as an embedded resource via [Costura.Fody](https://www.nuget.org/packages/Costura.Fody/) (or similar approaches), so I've shrinked it a bit and included from [source](https://github.com/TheWover/DInvoke) to achieve better OpSec.